codingPhuc/obsidian_git_computer_network/exam.md

 5. Functions of layers in the OSI MODEL
 EX :
-which layer of the of the OSI MODEL IS RESONSIBLE FOR ERROR  detection and correction
+which layer of the of the OSI MODEL IS RESONSIBLE FOR ERROR  detection and correction the funciont of layers in the OSI model include : layer 1 (Physical) : Defines the physical connection between devices Layer 2 (Data Link) : Manages the flow of data across the pysical connection la